laura3m/manifoldforauthors/README.md

 Complete documentation for Manifold file formatting and upload is available at [https://manifoldapp.org/docs/projects/preparing/index](https://manifoldapp.org/docs/projects/preparing/index)

+## A note on styling/formatting
+Manifold has built in default styles for different content types like text, hyperlinks, headings, annd more.
+Authors can modify these CSS settings for each text within their project to change font settings, image styling, and other visual characteristics of the text.
+Readers can also adjust the appearance of texts in the user menu to control the margins, font, and background color to suit their preferences.

+[image of text style editor]
+[image of reader appearance settings]

 ## Resources vs. embedded media
 Content like images, videos, files, and links can be added to Manifold as Resources or embedded directly in the text document.
 Resources can have associated metadata to describe the file, creator, source, and copyright status.
 For documents with few or only decorative images, embedding images is fine, but projects with an emphasis on multimedia resources may wish to upload these files in the Resource section so detailed metadata and permissions can be included.
 Always include alt-text in your image embeds to ensure the image information is conveyed to screen readers.